Tutorial - How to import CDs

 |Do not extract the CD to smaller-sized MP3 format if you want to edit the audio in Audacity, because every time you export an MP3 file, some of the quality is lost.
 Extract to WAV or AIFF which are lossless.
 You can always export to MP3 from Audacity after editing, but do that only once for the finished audio.|

-- You can also extract audio CDs to WAV with Windows Media Player 11 (click and choose "WAV (Lossless)" in the Format dropdown in "Rip Settings").
+Audio CDs may be ripped to WAV with Windows Media Player 11 or 12 (clickand choose "WAV (Lossless)" in the Format dropdown in "Rip Settings").
 Earlier versions of Windows Media Player are not appropriate for extracting CD audio for editing in Audacity, because they are unable to extract to WAV.

-- You can use the Windows version of iTunes (which is free to download) to extract audio CDs to WAV or AIFF.
+Alternatively the Windows version of iTunes (which is free to download) may be used to extract audio CDs to WAV or AIFF.